OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 **BEFORE YOU START**

-> Science is everyhwere, science is all around us.
+> Science is everywhere, science is all around us.
 This is your last chance.
 After this there is no turning back.
 You take the [blue pill](https://www.elsevier.com/about/open-science), the story ends, you wake up in your bed, and believe whatever you want to believe.
 You take the [red pill](#Introduction), you stay in Wonderland, and we show you how deep the rabbit hole goes.
 (Fishburne, 1999)

 Did you know that the Internet and the World Wide Web were both originally designed for research purposes?
 Researchers wanted a fast, easy, and low-cost way for sharing data with each other, and hence the Internet was born.
 Now, the Internet dominates almost all aspects of our daily lives, and yet has somehow deviated from this original purpose.
 Now, research seems to have gone almost backwards compared to every other enterprise - Open Science is the movement to bring modern research back into line with this original digital intent, while reasserting fundamental scientific principles back to the endeavour.

 Did you also now that this is so important, that it is even in the [United Nations Declaration on Human Rights](http://www.un.org/en/universal-declaration-human-rights/)?

 > (1) Everyone has the right freely to participate in the cultural life of the community, to enjoy the arts and to share in scientific advancement and its benefits.

 > (2) Everyone has the right to the protection of the moral and material interests resulting from any scientific, literary or artistic production of which he is the author.